clone45/voxglitch/docs/groovebox.md

 Individual sample outputs are available at the top of the module  A stereo mix output is available at the two output jacks at the top-right of the module.

 ![GrooveBoxParameterLocks](/docs/images/groovebox/outputs.jpg)

+#### Master Volume

+You can crank up the MIX OUT by using the master volume attenuator.
+The master volume does not affect the individual stereo track outputs.

 ### Minimal Usage